 - be an Australian citizen, an Australian permanent resident or a holder of an Australian permanent humanitarian visa

-- be a current final year student studying full-time in the single or double undergraduate degree in Aviation offered by Swinburne University
+- be a current student studying full-time in a single or double undergraduate degree in Aviation at Swinburne in 2020

 - be enrolled in the Aviation Research Project Part I (AVA40004) or Part II (AVA40005), OR, Aviation Business Research Project Part 1 (ACA40006) or Aviation Business Research Project Part 2 (AVA40007)

 - be part of a three to five member project team

 - have achieved a credit average for all completed units (all members in the team)

 - submit a research proposal detailing methodology to be used by the project and a justification for the grant support

 - Submit a 500 word personal statement explaining reasons for applying for this scholarship and details of financial hardship, if applicable.

 Each scholarship recipient will be given the opportunity of an industry mentor.